KevinTyrrell/wa-fadestorm-consumable-manager/README.md

 ### ❖ Profiles ❖

 - **Profiles allow you to switch your desired consumable list.**
     - *Note: The loaded profile is always the first profile in the list.
 To re-arrange profiles, click the △/▽ Arrows.*
-- Recommendation: Create profiles with a meaningful name, e.g. `Myhunter: AQ40`.
+- Recommendation: Create profiles with meaningful names, e.g. `Myhunter: AQ40`.
 - Provide names of items and the desired quantity to be brought for each item. *e.g. `Major Mana Potion`, `10`.
 Some equipment and mounts are supported.*
     - *Note: Profiles only include items/quantities pairs.
 No other settings are profile-specific.*
 - Switching between profiles allows for flexibility.
 For example you could add `Onyxia Scale Cloak` to a profile meant for *Blackwing Lair*.
 - *Note: For a list of all supported items, [consult the table here](https://github.com/KevinTyrrell/wa-fadestorm-consumable-manager/blob/0e3ef6a60f6684147251e8b40b30f001a457173c/fadestorm_consumable_manager.lua#L640).
 For missing items of merit, [create an issue here](#-issues-).*